 26.2.
 EXEMPTIONS.

-The following Signs are exempt from the permitting process and do not require a sign permit. signs that exceed the limits outlined below are prohibited or, if allowed under this chapter, require permitting process.
+The following Signs are exempt from the permitting process and do not require a sign permit.

 26.2.1.
 CONSTRUCTION signS.

 One (1) non-illuminated sign per construction project not to exceed eight (8) square feet in area, nor six feet (6') in height, used to indicate owner, general contractor, architect and other pertinent construction data.
-Such signs shall not be erected more than five (5) days prior to the beginning of construction for which a valid building permit has been issued, shall be confined to the construction site, and shall be removed within five (5) days of completion, occupancy, or expiration of building permit, whichever occurs first.
+Such signs shall not be erected until construction is imminent, shall be on site, and shall be removed within five (5) days of completion, occupancy, or expiration of building permit, whichever occurs first.

 26.2.2.
 DIRECTIONAL OR INSTRUCTIONAL signS.

 Signs not to exceed four (4) square feet in area identifying restrooms, public telephones, walkways or signs providing direction such as parking lot entrance and exit signs and those of similar nature.
 Such signs shall be located entirely on the property to which they pertain and shall not in any way advertise or otherwise mention a business.
 Such signs shall be either wall-mounted or freestanding.
 If freestanding and such Sign is located adjacent to a street, it shall be placed at the driveway or sidewalk entrance to the property closest to the item being identified.
 Freestanding directional signs shall not exceed three feet (3') above grade.
 If wall-mounted, no portion of such sign shall be placed higher than eight feet (8') above grade.
-Directional or instructional signs visible from the public right of way shall not exceed a total of two (2) such Signs per business or business center.
+Directional or instructional signs visible from the public right of way shall not exceed two (2) such Signs per business or business center.

 26.2.3.
 FLAGS.